graphitemaster/neothyne/docs/AUDIO.md

 Filters are used to modify sound in some fashion or another.
 Typical uses for them include creating environmental effects such as echoing.

-There exists a variety of filters
+There are a variety of filters

 - Biquadratic Resonance
   - Low pass filter